mcastling/mcastling.github.io/NUItutorials/animation.md

 <a name="animatableproperties"></a>
 ### Animatable Properties

 Properties can be 'animatable'.
-Examples af animatable `View` properties are:
-Position, Orientation, Scale, Color etc.
+Examples af animatable `View` properties are - Position, Orientation, Scale, Color etc.

-The animatable state of a property can be queried via `IsPropertyAnimatable`, but not changed.
+For 'standard' controls, the animatable state of a property can be queried (via `IsPropertyAnimatable`), but not changed.

 The animatable state can be set in the derived classes of custom view controls.